DemoFest Frequently Asked Questions

 How do I know if my project has been accepted?

 Shortly after submitting your project, you’ll receive an automated email confirming the receipt of your submission.
 After the submission deadline has passed, we will evaluate the proposals received and select the final projects for DemoFest.
-You can expect a final response on your proposal by early March.
+You can expect a final response to your proposal by mid-April.

 If you have not heard back from us after this time, please contact us at DemoFest@LearningGuild.com for your submission status.